ii/coredns/plugin/forward/README.md

 ## Description

 The *forward* plugin is generally faster (~30+%) than *proxy* as it re-uses already opened sockets to the upstreams.
-It supports UDP, TCP and DNS-over-TLS and uses inband health checking that.
+It supports UDP, TCP and DNS-over-TLS and uses inband health checking.

-When *all* upstreams are down it assumes healtchecking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).

-The health checks are done every *0.5s*.
-After *two* failed checks the upstream is considered unhealthy.
+When we detect an error we kick of a health check.
+These are done every *0.5s*, when the health check returns OK we stop health checking (until the next error).
 The health checks use a recursive DNS query (`.
 IN NS`) to get upstream health.
 Any response that is not an error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
 The health check uses the same protocol as specific in the **TO**.
-On startup each upstream is marked unhealthy until it passes a health check.
-A 0 duration will disable any health checks.
+If `max_fails` is set to 0, not such healt checking is performed and no upstream will ever be considered unhealthy.

+When *all* upstreams are down it assumes health checking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).

 ## Syntax